Policy & Guidelines:

 For safety purposes, YMCA members are required to scan their membership key tag each time you visit.
 If a member does not have their membership key tag with them, another form of picture identification must be shown to gain access to the facility.
 Membership key tags and privileges are not transferable to other individuals.
 If you have lost or misplaced your key tag, please stop at the Welcome Center to ask for a new one.

-We must be notified of any credit card or bank account number change immediately by completing a Draft Change Form located at the Wel-come Center or by emailing Corrie Root, Membership Director, at email@example.com.
-We require all requests to change or cancel a draft membership to be received no later than the 15th of the previous month.
-Additional fees may incur if notice is not given by the 15th of the previous month.
+We must be notified of any credit card or bank account number change immediately by completing a Draft Change Form located at the Wel-come Center or by emailing Laura Hendrickson, Membership Coordinator, at email@example.com.
+We require all requests to change or cancel a draft membership to be received no later than the 25th of the previous month.
+Additional fees may incur if notice is not given by the 25th of the previous month.
 Also, please advise us of any change of address, email, and/or phone number.

 Returned drafts will leave you with a balance due and a $15 fee payable at the Welcome Center or on-line via the self-service portal.
 Please note that your membership will be terminated and until the balance is paid in full.